Useful things to know about recursion

 print_n_times_postorder("hello", 3, 0);

 This has wide ranging implications for how we handle return values with recursive functions.
-We’ll cover recursive function return patterns in much more detail later, but this is just a hint as to what’s to come so we don’t completely gloss over this detail at this point.
+We’ll cover recursive function return patterns in much more detail later, this is just a hint as to what’s to come so we don’t completely gloss over this point now.

 2.1.2 Branching recursion

-Branching single-path recursion is when more than one recursive call exists in the body of a recursive function, but it is guaranteed only one of those functions will be called at each level of recursion.
+Branching single-path recursion is when more than one recursive call exists in the body of a recursive function, but it is guaranteed only one of those calls will be made at each level of recursion.

 A prime example of this is binary search, shown below (simplified to not return anything).